 The following help page will bring up an index of all the packages in the Maple library with hyperlinks to more information about each package.

-'''

-?index,packages
+[ > ?index,packages

-'''

-The following help page gives an overview of the student package and it has hyperlinks to all of the commands in the package.
+The following help pages give an overview of the (new) Student[Calculus1] package and the (old) student package and they have hyperlinks to all of the commands in the packages.